Updates & Corrections to v 3.0 of the book published October 2017.

 … Ziz roadhouse.
 Several more fuel stations east towards Kelaa and Boumalne Dades.

-A new and reliably epic crossing of Jebel Saghro between Nekob and Skoura.
-It’s 104km fuel-to-fuel.
+A reliably epic crossing of Jebel Saghro between Nekob and Skoura.
+It’s about 102km fuel-to-fuel.
 Full details here.

 MH3 The once fashionably gnarly but imo much over-rated track between Msemrir and Tamtatouche (45km) is on the way to getting sealed.
 You do wonder why they’re bothering.